 28 Dec LSD in Lyon: the Festival of Lights

-Life is an adventure, and adventures can be tough as well as exciting.
-The best antidote to the tough times is laughing, singing & dancing, or LSD as they called it when I was in California.
+Life is an adventure and adventures can be tough, as well as exciting.
+The best antidote to tough times is to laugh, sing and dance – or LSD as they called it when I was in California.

 Since then, during the Festival, the inhabitants of France’s third most populous city put candles in their windows, while a series of artistic ‘light’ spectacles take place across Lyon over three or four days.

 For more on Lyon, see my blog post on Lyon: capital of gastronomy..